Does Nivea Test on Animals in 2023?

 Nivea is a German skincare company that produces products like creams and lotions.
 These can help with many skin conditions and general moisturization.

-The brand is a subsidiary of the Hamburg-based company, Beiersdorf.
+The brand is a subsidiary of the Hamburg-based company Beiersdorf.
 Both Nivea and its holder have specific policies on animal testing.

-A while ago, Nivea tested almost all of its products on mice and rats.
+A while ago, Nivea tested almost all its products on mice and rats.
 Although, as the market standards changed, the business attempted to shift its practices.

 Over the years, the German brand has changed how they handle new product releases.